 Then there were years when my teacher got it.
 He or she explained concepts clearly and gave enough example problems in class that I was able to complete my homework successfully at home.
 My confidence grew and I actually enjoyed math.

 That’s just how it was in school; some years you had the good math teacher and some years you didn’t.

 As homeschoolers, it doesn’t have to be that way!
-With Teaching Textbooks math curriculum it’s like having the good math teacher every year.
+With Teaching Textbooks math curriculum to use at home that like having the good math teacher every year.